grafana/grafana/docs/sources/features/datasources/mssql.md

 Name | Description
 ------------ | -------------
-time_sec | The name of the date/time field.
-text | Event description field. tags | Optional field name to use for event tags as a comma separated string.
+time | The name of the date/time field. could be in a native sql time datatype text | Event description field. tags | Optional field name to use for event tags as a comma separated string.